sailfishos-oneplus5/important/BUILDING.md

 ## Building HAL parts

 Now we will build the required parts of LineageOS for HAL to function properly under SFOS.
-This usually takes around 25 minutes on 4 relatively fast CPU cores (i5-4690K) for the first time.
+This usually takes around 6 minutes on 16 Zen 2 threads (R7 3700X) for the first time.
 To start the process, enter:
 ```
 HA_BUILD $ mka hybris-hal
 ```